Enable AI adoption without giving up controlEnable AI

 Replay a session from prompt to command to output with model, token, cost, and user attribution.

 Start with one developer.
-Keep the evidence when the whole team follows.
+Keep the path open for everyone else.

 Local hooks

-Claude Code, Cursor, Windsurf, and Copilot events appear in minutes.
+Claude Code, Cursor, Windsurf, Copilot, Codex, Gemini CLI, and Google Antigravity connect in minutes.

 Fleet rollout